Office of Polar Programs Frequently Asked Questions (FAQS)

 I am interested in the Antarctic Artists and Writers Program.
 How do I learn more?

-The Antarctic Artists and Writers Program (AAW) is currently being restructured and no opportunities are available in the immediate future.
-Please check the AAW webpage for the latest updates about the program.
+The Antarctic Artists and Writes Program (AAW) is now part of the Polar Science, Technology, Engineering, Arts, and Mathematics (Polar STEAM) initiative.
+Please check the Polar STEAM webpage for the latest updates about the program.

 I am trying to get information or data for my research project.
 Can someone at NSF help me?